rkuma183/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

     private Value value;
    </pre>

-   The set and get funtions can be automatically created within the Eclipse IDE.
+   PROTIP: Set and get funtions can be automatically created within the Eclipse IDE.

-   ???

    Notice "Value" is not a built-in data type such as "String", etc.
    It is a custom type which needs to be defined.